-'Sharing the Vision (2020)31' is Ireland's national mental health policy and is the successor to 'A Vision for Change'32 (2006).
+'Sharing the Vision (2020)' is Ireland's national mental health policy and is the successor to 'A Vision for Change' (2006).
 It carries forward those elements of the original policy that still had relevance.
-It incorporates new recommendations as appropriate to enhance national policy, while simultaneously aligning with the ten-year vision for reform and transformation of Ireland's health and social care services encapsulated in the Sláintecare report.33 human rights.
+It incorporates new recommendations as appropriate to enhance national policy, while simultaneously aligning with the ten-year vision for reform and transformation of Ireland's health and social care services encapsulated in the Sláintecare report.

+Sharing the Vision aims to enhance the provision of mental health services and supports across a broad range of services, from mental health promotion, prevention, and early intervention to acute and specialist mental health service delivery, during the period 2020-2030.
+The policy is cross-governmental in breadth and approach and is underpinned by human rights.
 The policy has a particular focus on Social Inclusion, with recommendations seeking to promote reasonable access for people with complex mental health difficulties across several areas including housing.
 It contains recommendations that tailored measures be in place in relevant government departments to ensure that individuals with psychosocial disabilities or mental health difficulties can avail of housing opportunities, without discrimination.

-Sharing the Vision aims to enhance the provision of mental health services and supports across a broad range of services, from mental health promotion, prevention, and early intervention to acute and specialist mental health service delivery, during the period 2020-2030.
-The policy is crossgovernmental in breadth and approach and is underpinned by

-"Needs to be more of a push on decongregation for mental health"
+"Needs to be more of a push on decongregation for mental health" From Consultation Round 2